SiliconLabs/bluetooth_applications/bluetooth_soc_blinky_sparkfun_thingplus/README.md

 - An external button, because it has no integrated button.

 **Note:**
-- To connect external button to the board and  make the project more stable, you should use a ceramic capacitor (ex: Ceramic Capacitor 104) and a resistor to avoid the anti-vibration button used in the project as below.
+- To connect the external button to the board and make the project more stable, you should use a ceramic capacitor (ex: Ceramic Capacitor 104) and a resistor to avoid the anti-vibration button used in the project as below.
 ![harware_connection](image/hardware_connection.png)

 ## Connections Required ##